The Numburindi Festival, Joshua Park, Numbulwar

 We are always looking to improve our services, and ways of engagement.
 To help us provide the best support we can, we have created a short survey.
 We kindly ask you to complete it and return it to us.

 Follow the link to begin the survey: https://form.jotform.com/Artback/numburindi-festival-2023

 The remote Arnhem Land community of Numbulwar on the western coast of the Gulf of Carpentaria has been involved with Artback NT’s Indigenous Traditional Dance program since 2016 with the delivery of the inaugural Numburindi Festival.

-Numburindi Festival is a unique community-driven event which celebrates traditional and contemporary arts and cultural practices from the four clan groups in Numbulwar: Ngalmi, Nundhirribala, Murrungun and Nunggarragalu.
-Held over three nights, Numburindi Festival includes traditional Wungubul performance, award ceremonies, visiting dance groups, arts activities, market stalls and a band night.
-Festival activity is particularly focused on inter-generational exchange and mentorship – with one performance evening centring on Numbulwar’s young people.
+The Numburindi Festival is a unique community-driven event that highlights the diversity of language, dance and song from clan groups living in Numbulwar, the Ngalmi, Nundhirribala, Murrungun, Nunggarragalu and Mangurra Peoples’.
+Festival activity is particularly focused on inter-generational exchange and mentorship, with one performance evening dedicated to Numbulwar’s young people.

 “It’s important to have this festival to help teach our kids dancing and cultural and for the old people to remember”.
 Russell Numamurdirdi

 Artback NT proudly supports the Numburindi Festival Committee who ensure that event programming resonates with community and directly supports the continuity of Numbulwar’s cultural practice.

 The 2023 Numburindi Festival was supported by the Northern Territory Government, The Tim Fairfax Family Foundation, Roper Gulf Regional Council, Foundation for Rural & Regional Renewal, the Numbulwar Numburindi Art Centre, and the Numburindi Corporation.

 Remote Events Program